-Broccoli and cauliflower – you will need an average size head of broccoli and about half a head of a small/medium cauliflower for this recipe.
-Choose a broccoli that is firm and green and pick a cauliflower that is firm and white looking, use a sharp knife to trim away any blemishes that may be present on the cauliflower.
+Broccoli and cauliflower – you will need an average size head of broccoli and about half ahead of a small/medium cauliflower for this recipe.
+Choose broccoli that is firm and green and pick a cauliflower that is firm and white looking, use a sharp knife to trim away any blemishes that may be present on the cauliflower.

 Bacon – Any cut of bacon can be used, if it’s very fatty trim away and discard the excess fat.
-We used a short cut bacon because it has very little fat on it.
+We used short-cut bacon because it has very little fat on it.

 Leave out the bacon if you are making it vegan or vegetarian or replace the bacon with a vegan alternative.

-Red salad onion – this is great for salads as they are mild in flavour and can be eaten raw.
+Red salad onion – this is great for salads as they are mild in flavor and can be eaten raw.
 If you can’t get red onion use another mild onion like spring onions.

 Cheese – use a hard-firm cheese like cheddar.
 The cheese can be cut into cubes or grated.

-Replace the cheese with a suitable alternative to make it vegan or vegetarian.
+Replace the cheddar cheese with a suitable alternative to make it vegan or vegetarian.

 Sunflower seeds – these add texture to the salad.
 Finely chopped toasted nuts could also be used.

-Mayonnaise – use your favourite mayo so if its Miracle whip use that, ours is Hellman’s.
+Mayonnaise – use your favorite mayo, so if it Miracle whip use that, ours is Hellman’s.
 If you want to make a no mayo salad you can use Greek yogurt with some sour cream for the salad dressing.
-Just keep in mind that if you make a no mayo salad dressing it won’t keep as well and is best consumed within 24 hours.
+Just keep in mind that if you make a no mayo salad dressing it won't keep as well and is best consumed within 24 hours.

-Red wine vinegar – this will give additional flavour to the salad.
-It also thins down the mayonnaise, making it easier for it to seep into the little openings in the broccoli and cauliflower, for burst of flavour in every bite.
-If you don’t have red wine vinegar you can use some lemon juice.
+Red wine vinegar – this will give additional flavor to the salad.
+It also thins down the mayonnaise, making it easier for it to seep into the little openings in the broccoli and cauliflower, for a burst of flavor in every bite.
+If you don't have red wine vinegar you can use some lemon juice.

 Sugar – a little sugar balances out the sharpness from the vinegar.